simonsoft/woot/README.md

 ## How to run the code

-You don't, yet.
-There is a unit test:
+There are unit tests:

     $ sbt test

-There will be a [Lift](http://liftweb.net) application, which you can start with:
+There is a [Lift](http://liftweb.net/) application, which you can start with:

     $ sbt
-    $ container:start
+    > container:start

-This includes an editor and a transport, giving you a working shared editor in localhost:8080.
+This is a single document example using the [ACE](http://ace.c9.io/) editor, with Lift providing the transport.
+Running this example gives you a shared editor at [http://127.0.0.1:8080](http://127.0.0.1:8080).

 -------------------